moj-analytical-services/user-guidance/source/documentation/tools/visual-studio-code/index.md

 * Due to how Analytical Platform automatically scales tooling up and down depending on user activity, session persistence is not available in Visual Studio Code's extensions, for example [GitHub Pull Requests](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github).

 * Connecting to Microsoft Azure is possible, however you will need to change the setting `mssql.azureActiveDirectory` to `DeviceCode`, as per this [comment](https://github.com/ministryofjustice/analytical-platform/issues/4246#issuecomment-2088316112)

+* We are aware of an [issue](https://github.com/ministryofjustice/analytical-platform/issues/5242) with Visual Studio Code timing out, while we determine the cause of this, users will need to choose "Reload Window".

+- Conda's environments do not persist (fresh deployment or unidling) as it's directory `/opt/conda` is not stored on the persistent file system.
+We are evaluating if we should move this to persistent storage.